 - All healthcare workers, including nurse’s aids and technicians, have stethoscopes around their necks.
 (Even doctors don’t go around with stethoscopes all day.)

 - Everyone is talking on flip-type cell phones.
-(I worry they won’t replace these with smartphones in time.)
+(Now there’s something called a smartphone.)

-- Large groups of people are always crowded around monitors smiling.
+- Large groups of people are always crowded around monitors smiling or looking shocked.
 (When do they get anything done?)

 - Computer monitors and flip-charts always show financial graphs.
 (Not everyone works in sales.)